-Start payments at age 70.
-The maximum possible Social Security benefit changes depending on the age you retire.
+The maximum Social Security benefit changes based on the age you start your benefit.
 Those who postpone claiming Social Security between ages 62 and 70 become eligible for higher payments with each month of delay.
-For example, someone who retires at age 66 in 2017 could be eligible for as much as $2,687.
-A person who retires at age 62 in 2017 has a smaller maximum possible payment of $2,153.
+For example, someone who signs up for Social Security at age 66 in 2019 could be eligible for as much as $2,861 per month.
+A person who claims payments at age 62 in 2019 has a smaller maximum possible benefit of $2,209 monthly.
 Only those who delay claiming past age 66 are eligible for Social Security payments of over $3,000 per month.
-A high earner who retires at age 70 could get a maximum Social Security benefit of $3,538 each month.
+A high earner who enrolls at age 70 could get a maximum Social Security benefit of $3,770 each month.

-Consistently earn a high salary.
-You will need to maintain a high income throughout your career in order to qualify for large Social Security payments in retirement.
-In recent years you need to earn a six-figure salary to get a top Social Security payment.
+You will need to maintain a high income throughout your career to qualify for large Social Security payments in retirement.
+In recent years, you need to earn a six-figure salary to get a top Social Security payment.

-Workers pay 6.2 percent of their earnings into the Social Security system and employers match this amount until their salary exceeds the taxable maximum amount of income for that year.
+Workers pay 6.2% of their earnings into the Social Security system, and employers match this amount until their salary exceeds the taxable maximum amount of income for that year.
 Those who have salaries larger than the taxable maximum do not pay Social Security taxes on that income or have those earnings factored into their future Social Security payments.
-"In order to receive the maximum Social Security benefit you would need to earn at least the maximum Social Security wage base for at least 35 years in your career," says Jim Blankenship, a certified financial planner for Blankenship Financial Planning in New Berlin, Illinois and author of "A Social Security Owner's Manual."
-"The figure is adjusted each year, based on changes to the national average wage index."
+"In order to receive the maximum Social Security benefit, you would need to earn at least the maximum Social Security wage base for at least 35 years in your career," says Jim Blankenship, a certified financial planner for Blankenship Financial Planning in New Berlin, Illinois, and author of "A Social Security Owner's Manual."
+"The figure is adjusted each year based on changes to the national average wage index."

-Earn the taxable maximum for 35 years.
-You need to earn at least the taxable maximum each year for 35 years in order to get the maximum possible Social Security payment.
+You need to earn at least the taxable maximum each year for 35 years to get the maximum possible Social Security payment.
 If you don't work for 35 years, zeros are averaged into your calculation and will decrease your Social Security payments.
 "Whether because of a layoff or choosing not to work, these years of low or no income will ultimately impact the benefit you receive," says William Meyer, CEO of Social Security Solutions, a company that analyzes Social Security claiming strategies.
 "If you are laid off, find a part-time or lower-wage job.
 Even if it's temporary, your earnings will likely count toward your future benefit and will prevent a zero from being used in the calculation."

 More From US News & World Report